ompatil7777/edu_skill_recommender/README_ENHANCED.md

 3. **Interest & Aptitude Questionnaire**
    - You see ~2–5 questions (can be extended in admin) for your stage.
    - Each question has simple options like:
-     - “I enjoy them a lot”
+     - "I enjoy them a lot"
-     - “They are okay”
+     - "They are okay"
-     - “I avoid them”
+     - "I avoid them"
    - Each option contributes rule-based scores to categories:
      - Logical, Analytical, Creative, Practical, People, Scientific, Design.